ShaokangXie/hydra/deployment/README.md

 ### Initialization

 Run `./scripts/setup/init.sh`
-Initializes the environment for the deployment scripts to be used by logging into to the IBM Cloud.<br/>
+Initializes the environment for the deployment scripts to be used by logging into to the AWS Cloud.<br/>
 Needs to be run once at the start of the session.<br/>
-The script expects an IBM Cloud API key file named `ibmcloud-api-key`.<br/>
+The script expects an AWS Cloud API key file named `AWScloud-api-key`.<br/>
 If such key does not exists, the script gives instructions on how to get and register one.<br/>
-The script also creates a public - private ssh key pair named `ibmcloud-ssh-key` and `ibmcloud-ssh-key.pub` which will be used for the remote deployment.
+The script also creates a public - private ssh key pair named `AWScloud-ssh-key` and `AWScloud-ssh-key.pub` which will be used for the remote deployment.
-The ssh public key should be uploaded to IBM cloud so that it is an authorized key for each generated virtual machine.
+The ssh public key should be uploaded to AWS cloud so that it is an authorized key for each generated virtual machine.

-## Automated ISS Deployment
+## Automated HYDRA Deployment
 In a nutshell, to run a set of experiments one has to perform 2 steps:
 1. Edit the configuration generation script to describe all desired experiments.
 2. Run the deployment script `deploy.sh` with the correct arguments